DhwaniSondhi/File-Server-Application/README.md

 ## File-Server-Application
-This project is to create an end application with the HTTP server library.
+This project is to create an end application with the HTTP server library based on TCP Protocol.
 This remote file server manager is built according to following requirements:
 - ***GET /*** returns a list of the current files in the data directory.
 It can return different type format such as JSON, XML, plain text, HTML according to the Accept key of the header of the request.
 - ***GET /foo*** returns the content of the file named foo in the data directory.
 If the content does not exist, it returns an appropriate status code (e.g. HTTP ERROR 404).
 - ***POST /bar*** creates or overwrites the file named bar in the data directory with the content of the body of the request.